For the Sabbat book content reference here.

 Aura of Decay: Aura of Decay’s rot will radiate out from around the user’s body; clothes and other small objects on the user’s body will not be affected.
 A reminder that the damage inflicted by this power is slow and gradual, being applied over the course of an entire scene.
 It is not an immediate rot.

-Where the Shroud Thins: For the server, certain locations will be set as a default Impenetrable or Absent status.
+Where the Veil Thins: For the server, certain locations will be set as a default Impenetrable or Absent status.
 All cemeteries, churches, other places of worship, and other places where the grounds have been consecrated are Impenetrable, until or unless actions are taken to change this status; in that latter case, consult with STs.
 Any location where the ceremony Split the Shroud has been used will have an Absent shroud.
-When using Where the Shroud Thins in any other location on server and the roll is successful, make a post in #ask-the-st regarding it and the STs will provide a Shroud thickness of Thick, Thin, or Frayed.
+When using Where the Veil Thins in any other location on server and the roll is successful, make a post in #ask-the-st regarding it and the STs will provide a Shroud thickness of Thick, Thin, or Frayed.

 Binding Fetter: When using this ability in a scene, please make a post in the #ask-the-st channel detailing the complete situation at hand.
 This ability works best as part of a minor ‘story arc’ which will require Storyteller oversight at least at the beginning.
 Please come up with a plan detailing the situation and what you want to do with the character — who you envision the fetter being attached to, what the fetter is, etc — and STs will confirm if it plausible and/or help to flesh out the details.
 If you’d prefer to be ‘surprised’ without planning to this level, simply tell the STs where the character is looking and they will flesh it out for you.
 As part of this process, if you wish to write a scene using a particular type from among those provided in Cults of the Blood Gods or the corebook, you may request that wraith type in your ask post.
 Otherwise, you will use the homebrewed stats provided below for an Average Wraith.